-Certain communication tools including CUS (Figure 2) and the two-challenge rule are appropriate for early identification of patient safety risks in the prehospital setting.
+Certain communication tools including CUS and the two-challenge rule are appropriate for early identification of patient safety risks in the prehospital setting within a team.
 The CUS principle can be identified as an informal "verbal warning" to the EMC team about the issue and its magnitude in the case of a first occurrence (Hunt et al, 2007).
 It is predicated on a three-step technique.
-The first step includes the EMC practitioner stating their concern.
-In the second step, the EMC practitioner identifies why they are uncomfortable about the issue.
-The final step identifies the safety issue if the course of action is not altered.
-In this third step, the EMC practitioner identifies why they highlighted the safety issue and what different action is required to remedy the breech in safety (Table 2).
+The first step includes the EMC practitioner stating their concern about a particular issue.
+In the second step the EMC practitioner identifies why they are uncomfortable about the issue.
+The final step identifies the safety issue and potential consequences if the course of action is not altered.
+In this third step, the EMC practitioner identifies why they highlighted the safety issue and what different action is required to remedy the breach in safety (Figure 2).
 If used to raise a concern previously identified and not resolved, it may have to be formally escalated for mediation by involving line managers.
 It then falls out of its primary "mutual support" usage among colleagues or the provision of feedback, and the primary concern is the wellbeing of patients.